julian-molina/Documentation/pages/suite/suite-system-requirements.md

 ## Chrome is the Only Tested Browser

-when running the frontend, chrome is highly recommended so that you have a similar environment as the dev team in case you need help.
+When running the frontend, chrome is highly recommended so that you have a similar environment as the dev team in case you need help.
 We are not testing on any other browsers, and it is a well-known fact that browsers behave differently.

 ## Processing Power